-The account "T2S fees charged to customers" shows the net revenues earned in 2018 by T2S.
-No discounts were applied in 2017 and 2018 since the "fee holiday" regime (reduction of the monthly fees by one third) for the 9 CSDs that had signed the contract with the Eurosystem (the T2S Framework Agreement) by 30 April 2012 expired in November 2016.
+No discounts were applied in the years 2017 to 2021 since the "fee holiday" regime (reduction of the monthly fees by one third) for the 9 CSDs that had signed the contract with the Eurosystem (the T2S Framework Agreement) by 30 April 2012 expired in November 2016.
 For those CSDs, as well as for the other 13 that had signed the contract by 30 June 2012, the prescribed one-off joining fee6 was also waived.